 When children get a chance to serve others they feel so much better about themselves, whether it’s by drawing a picture for a waitress, buying a special treat for whoever’s driving, calling a grandparent to chat, or taking a turn affirming another family member.
 These experiences can reduce the negative emotions and stress that often spark conflict and whining, as they set a positive, encouraging tone for any trip.

 These ideas are rooted in the belief that if we let go of seeing car rides as a necessary evil, they can begin to add to the vacation’s connection and fun, and be a great learning opportunity for our kids.
+They can learn that we can ask for God’s blessing and wisdom in all aspects of life – even car rides.
 Give it a try – and enjoy the trip!

 In our online course, Sibling Conflict: From Bickering to Bonding, we teach parents how to teach kids The Peace Process.
 This process equips kids to work through their arguments without your constant supervision and refereeing.
 Join us!
 Your kids will thank you.